advancedroboticsaws/angel/README.md

 		```
 		roscore
 		```
-	3. The next step should be starting communication between PC and rplidar through ROS.
+	3. The next step should be starting communication between odroid and rplidar through ROS.
 		Open another termimal and type:

 		```